smartcar/node-sdk/README.md

 npm run test
 ```

 Note: In order to run tests locally the following environment variables would have to be set :

 - `E2E_SMARTCAR_CLIENT_ID` - Client ID to be used.
 - `E2E_SMARTCAR_CLIENT_SECRET` - Client secret to be used.
-- `E2E_SMARTCAR_REDIRECT_URI` - Redirect URI for the auth flow.
 - `E2E_SMARTCAR_AMT` - AMT from dashboard for webhooks tests.
 - `E2E_SMARTCAR_WEBHOOK_ID` - Webhook ID use in the webhook tests success case.

+Your application needs to have https://example.com/auth set as a valid redirect URI

 [ci-url]: https://travis-ci.com/smartcar/node-sdk
 [ci-image]: https://travis-ci.com/smartcar/node-sdk.svg?token=jMbuVtXPGeJMPdsn7RQ5&branch=master
 [npm-url]: https://badge.fury.io/js/smartcar
 [npm-image]: https://badge.fury.io/js/smartcar.svg

 ## Supported Node.js Versions

 Smartcar aims to support the SDK on all Node.js versions that have a status of "Maintenance" or "Active LTS" as defined in the [Node.js Release schedule](https://github.com/nodejs/Release#release-schedule).

 In accordance with the Semantic Versioning specification, the addition of support for new Node.js versions would result in a MINOR version bump and the removal of support for Node.js versions would result in a MAJOR version bump.